How to identify the right tools for biological data analysis

 How it’s useful: Leverage the benefits of a highly-qualified community to quickly access the must-have tools.

 A smart way to help you find the best answers to your biological questions is to target experts who are interested in what you have to say in field of research.
-The new OMICtools front-end search engine allows you to identify, view input from and interact with contributors who are active with OMICtools as a tool category expert or who are involved in tool development.
+The new omicX front-end search engine allows you to identify, view input from and interact with contributors who are active with omicX as a tool category expert or who are involved in tool development.
 In the ‘users’ tab of your results, you can filter contributors by their curent position, fields of interest or their location.

 As a member, you can also add value to each data analysis step by upvoting and reviewing the tools or post new tools as they appear in the scientific literature.